telus/tds-community/.github/CONTRIBUTING.md

 ## Developer guide

+### Before you begin

+Before writing any code or submitting a pull request, please assure the [contribution process](#process) is being followed.

 ### Codebase overview

 Components are implemented in ECMAScript 6+ and React using JSX syntax, mostly following the comprehensive AirBnb style guides for [JavaScript](https://github.com/airbnb/javascript) and [React](https://github.com/airbnb/javascript/tree/master/react).
 Styles are written in [Sass](https://sass-lang.com/), using the [CSS Modules](https://github.com/css-modules/css-modules) specification.
-All of this is grounded in the practices and standards set forth in the TELUS digital [reference architecture](https://github.com/telusdigital/reference-architecture).
+All of this is grounded in the practices and standards set forth in the TELUS digital [reference architecture](https://github.com/telus/reference-architecture).

 For information on file structure, technologies used, and writing tests, see our [codebase overview](https://tds.telus.com/contributing/codebase-overview.html).